khasimrafiuddin/CardanoStaking/index.md

 ### Future plans

 As you can see this website is very preliminary and under development.
 We do not believe in a lot of bells and whistles just for the sake of attracing customers.
-We are going to add a many more features in the near future.
+We are going to add many more features in the near future.
 We will also be adding several stats, metrics and helpful data for ADA stakers to make informed choices.

 ```
 Facts to consider while you choose your pool